Ottmar Hitzfeld: Personal life

 Hitzfeld was born in Lörrach in the valley of the Wiese in southwest Germany, close to the Swiss border.
 He grew up there and is the youngest of five children.
 Hitzfeld said that when he first left Bayern in 2004 he 'felt burnt out' and 'was a bit depressed', and 'it took me two years to recover.'
 He then had 'the best years at Bayern' on his return.
 He stated his views that people should not get too excited about things, not get too down about things, and treat each situation individually.
 His uncle was the World War II general Otto Hitzfeld.

 Hitzfeld is married to Beatrix Hitzfeld.
 They have one child and three grandchildren.
+Hitzfeld's a devout Roman Catholic.

-The Ottmar Hitzfeld Arena, the highest in Europe, is named after him.
+The Ottmar Hitzfeld Arena, the highest altitude stadium in Europe, is named after him.